 The gap closing actions include \$285 million in budgetary savings in fiscal year 2021 and \$150 million in budgetary savings in fiscal year 2022 resulting from NIFA's restructuring in 2021 of certain debt of the County maturing in fiscal years 2021 and 2022.
 In connection with the November 2020 mandatory tender and remarketing of certain NIFA bonds, the payment of the November 15, 2020 \$75 million mandatory redemption installment on such bonds was deferred to the November 15, 2021 stated maturity date of such bonds.
 The budgetary savings in fiscal year 2021 includes the restructuring in 2021 of such \$75 million principal payment.
-The County Legislature has approved a declaration of need, a prerequisite to the issuance by NIFA of debt on behalf of the County.
+On December 22, 2020, the County Executive signed a Declaration of Need, as approved by the County Legislature, asking NIFA to refund County debt to achieve up to \$435 million of budgetary savings from County fiscal years 2021 and 2022.
+In accordance with the Declaration of Need, NIFA issued bonds in February 2021 a portion of the proceeds of which were applied to refund approximately \$856.8 million principal amount of outstanding County bonds.
+In addition, approximately \$331.2 million of principal amount of outstanding NIFA bonds were refunded.
+Such refunding of County and NIFA bonds will result in budgetary savings of approximately \$295 million in fiscal year 2021 and \$163 million in fiscal year 2022, including the restructuring in 2021 of the \$75 million principal payment described above.